thetaofather/mobnet/README.md

 - Bosses **must acquire and deposit MOB-α** to open hits.
 - A fixed fraction of each deposit is **burned**; another is held as **collateral**.
-- The subnet’s **miner emissions** are turned into MOB-α rewards for **miners (Mobsters)** who participate in hits.
+- The subnet’s **miner emissions** are turned into MOB-α rewards for **Mobsters (miners)** who participate in hits.
 This means there is no need to register a miner UID.

 The more the game is played, the more MOB-α is **burned**, while emissions keep the system **slightly +EV** for active Mobsters (miners).